PatronSaintOwl/ops/README.md

 Ops purpose is to unify all your machines into a single infrastructure and to provide a core API to launch the tasks that **YOU** define.
 It can be seen as an engine responsible of the cloud-computing logic, where the only thing you have to code are the tasks you want to propose and the logic around it

 Ops is composed of multiples *parts*.
 Each parts purpose aims to be used **separatly**
 > e.g. You are not interested at all in the Ops project, but need monitoring to be installed in your Kubernetes cluster?
-Take a look at [02_monitoring](/02_monitoring)
+You can use [02_monitoring](/02_monitoring), regardless of the rest of the project

-The project provide
+The project provides
  * Servers provisionning from multi cloud providers
  * A way to setup an healthy minimal kubernetes cluster and to maintain it
  * Various Monitoring tools